hemeryar/coi-with-popups/README.md

 Since we do not sever the opener, there is no need to make a `COOP: restrict-properties`'s action irreversible, contrary to `COOP: same-origin` which is enforced definitively, even on redirects.

-This make `COOP: restrict-properties` completely transparent, unless it is used for one of the pages directly interacting with each other. we call that the _reversibility_ of `COOP: restrict-properties`.
+This make `COOP: restrict-properties` completely transparent, unless it is used for one two pages directly interacting with each other. we call that the _reversibility_ of `COOP: restrict-properties`.

 ## Security interlude on the same-origin policy
 DOM access is not the only thing that is gated behind same-origin restrictions.
 We audited the spec to produce a [list](https://docs.google.com/spreadsheets/d/1e6LakHSKTD22XEYfULUJqUZEdLnzynMaZCefUe1zlRc/) of all places with such checks.
 Some points worthy of attention: